Bluesnarfing: Response

 Bluetooth vendors advise customers with vulnerable Bluetooth devices to either turn them off in areas regarded as unsafe or set them to undiscoverable.
 This Bluetooth setting allows users to keep their Bluetooth on so that compatible Bluetooth products can be used but other Bluetooth devices cannot discover them.

 Because Bluesnarfing is an invasion of privacy, it is illegal in many countries.

 Bluesniping

 Bluesniping has emerged as a specific form of Bluesnarfing that is effective at longer ranges than normally possible.
 According to Wired magazine, this method surfaced at the Black Hat Briefings and DEF CON hacker conferences of 2004 where it was shown on the G4techTV show The Screen Savers.
 For example, a "rifle" with a directional antenna, Linux-powered embedded PC, and Bluetooth module mounted on a Ruger 10/22 folding stock has been used for long-range Bluesnarfing.

 In popular culture

 In the TV series Person of Interest, Bluesnarfing, often mistakenly referred to as Bluejacking in the show and at other times forced pairing and phone cloning, is a common element in the show used to spy on and track the people the main characters are trying to save or stop.

+In the TV series Pretty Little Liars, Bluesnarfing is used in an attempt to determine the identity of the show's antagonist.